koraytugay/koraytugay.github.io/content/literature/cracking-the-coding-interview.md

 - Are all characters lowercase or not?
 - Is palindrome calculation case-sensitive or not?

 My solution is quite different than the ones in the book since I used a `Set`.
-The trick here is to be able to realise all you need actually is to determine whether a string has all all characters even number of times except maybe at most one character only once (that will go the the very middle).
+The trick here is to be able to realise all you need actually is to determine whether a string has all characters even number of times except maybe at most one character only once (that will go the the very middle).

 ```javascript
 function palindromePermutation(string) {